-Windows S or Windows Home Operating System

-- 3. Students are required to register their personal computing device with the Technology Department and maintain the registration sticker on the device.
+- Windows 10S or Windows 10 Home Operating System - Devices with cellular capabilities - 3.
+Students are required to register their personal computing device with the Technology Department and maintain the registration sticker on the device.
 Unauthorized devices or devices not displaying the sticker will be confiscated, a detention issued, and if needed parents notified.
 Stickers which are imprinted with images or language that is profane, racist, sexually inappropriate or in any way contrary to the teachings and mission of St. Mary's Dominican High School are not allowed on devices. - 4.
 Students are also expected to maintain their device by charging and restarting it nightly and installing updates as notified.
 Students may seek limited help with or advice about their device in the Erminia Wadsworth/AZBY Fund Technology Center. - 5.
 St. Mary's Dominican High School does not repair or replace student devices.
 St. Mary's Dominican High School maintains a limited number of computing devices for students to check out for a specified amount of time.
 If a student does not have access to her device due to repair, malfunction, or misplacement, she may check out a device at the help desk in the Technology Center.
 Students are responsible for maintaining the school device while it is in their possession.
 If the device is returned with damage, a \$100.00 fee will be assessed.
 Damage includes, but is not limited to, a cracked screen, scratched screen, missing keys on keyboard, dented shell, or damaged ports.
-Students will be required to sign an agreement at the time of check out.
 Devices must be returned to the help desk in the Technology Center. - 6.
 St. Mary's Dominican High School will provide each student with: a license for Office 365 including Microsoft Office productivity tools and cloud storage, antivirus and malware protection while using the Dominican network on campus, a Dominican email account, an on-line account for monitoring grades and the school calendar, and licenses for academic software required for course work.